isabella232/experience-manager-guides-learn.en/help/tutorials/oxygen-connector/use-aem-connector.md

 1. Select a topic in your assets and click **Edit in Oxygen** option in the toolbar.

-    **Note:**
+    >[!NOTE]
+    >

-    If the topic is not checked out, then it is first checked out and then opened in Oxygen in the edit mode.
+    >If the topic is not checked out, then it is first checked out and then opened in Oxygen in the edit mode.

 1. Select Oxygen XML Author *<version\>* in the **Launch Application** message box.
 You can select **Remember my choice for AEM links** option to save your preference.